FARI-brussels/TE-technical-documentation/docs/troubleshooting.rst

 Swarm robotics
 ^^^^^^^^^^^^^^
-1. Ctrl shift + r
+1. If the button of the interface seems to not have any effect, click ctrl + shift + r to refresh the page.
+2. Refer demo not working on computer section.
+3.
 Tictactoe
 ^^^^^^^^^
 1. Check that the emergency stop if not pushed, if it is unpush it.